Aroahm/customer-solutions-engineers/second_test/README.md

 5. How long was the job searching for a driver?
 6. When did the driver eventually deliver the package?
 7. Create a new job which should be delivered to your customer at 6:30PM (either today or tomorrow depending when you are doing this test).
-8. At what time should the driver pick up the package?
+8. At what time should the driver pick up the package created in question 7?
 9. How would you identify when the driver eventually picks up the package?